Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving: Experiments

 \subsection{Ablation}

-In this section, we ablate the components of CATPlan and hyper-parameters in \cref{sec:imbalance}.
-All the results in this section are based on UniAD queries on nuScenes.
-We cache the queries on the nuScenes training split as our training set and the queries on the nuScenes validation split as our test set.
-A subset of our training set is held out as the validation set, while CATPlan is trained using the rest.
-We report the ablation results in terms of AP on both the validation and test set.
-The optimal hyperparameters found apply to the experiments in \cref{sec:simulation} and \cref{sec:realworld}.
+Next, we ablate the components of RiskMonitor and the hyperparameters.
+All the results are based on UniAD tokens on nuScenes and NeuroNCAP.
+All the ablation results are in terms of AP.
+The found optimal hyperparameters apply to the experiments in Sec.~\ref{sec:realworld} and Sec.~\ref{sec:simulation}.
+See more ablations in Sec.~\ref{sec:ab-A}.

-We first study the effect of different numbers of bagging ensembles and the corresponding focal loss.
-The result is reported in \cref{tab:mixup}.
-We can see having four bagging ensembles gives the best performance on both the validation set and the test set.
-We then study the effect of mixup \cite{zhang2017mixup} on the top of the bagging ensemble.

-Mixup is a technique aiming to improve model generalization by training models on convex combinations of pairs of samples and their labels.
-There is one hyperparameter $\alpha_m$ that governs the strengths of interpolation between samples-target pairs.
-The result is reported in \cref{tab:mixup}.
-As $\alpha_m$ increases, AP keeps improving until the value reaches $3.0$.
-This value is higher than the default value $\alpha_m=1.0$.
-The corresponding Beta function is unimodal, which means there is a higher chance of having a mixup coefficient $\lambda$ close to $0.5$ than the default value.

-We also study the effect of having more layers of transformer decoder.
-We use the default value $\alpha_m=1.0$ for the Beta distribution in the mixup.
-The result is in \cref{tab:layers}.
-Surprisingly, adding more transformer decoder layers leads to a performance decrease.
-We speculate that this could be due to the domain gap, as shown in \cref{sec:tsne}, and that using more transformer layers risks overfitting the training set.